jenh/epub-ocr-and-translate/README.md

 - python 2.7
 - ImageMagick
 - tesseract
-- For translation, Google Translate API (with GOOGLE\_APPLICATION\_CREDENTIALS in your env) or [translate-shell](https://github.com/soimort/translate-shell).
+- For translation, Google Translate API (with GOOGLE\_APPLICATION\_CREDENTIALS in your env) and Python module or [translate-shell](https://github.com/soimort/translate-shell).
 - pandoc
 - xetex
-- ebook-viewer
+- ebook-viewer (optional; to view output)

 ### Quick summary: